-> So just what is holiness?
-The Hebrew word here is qadash and we can glean from it, and all of the words derived from it, the idea of being "set apart", sanctified, consecrated, hallowed.
+So just what is holiness?
+The Hebrew word here is qadosh and we can glean from it, and all of the words derived from it, the idea of being "set apart", sanctified, consecrated, hallowed.
 The Greek word is hagios and implies an absence of fault or impurity.
-In order to get a better picture of this most important attribute of God, let me quote A.W.
-Pink.
-He states:
+So when we speak of God's holiness we are saying at least two facts about Him.

-> 'Who shall not fear thee, O Lord, and glorify thy name?
+'Who shall not fear thee, O Lord, and glorify thy name?
 For thou art holy.'
 (Rev. 15:4).
 He only is independently, infinitely, immutably holy.
 In Scripture He is frequently styled "The Holy One."
 He is so because the sum of all moral excellency is found in Him.
 He is absolute purity, unsullied even by the shadow of sin.
 "God is light, and in Him is no darkness at all" (I John 1:5).
 Holiness is the very excellency of the Divine nature: the great God is glorious in holiness.
 Therefore, we read, "Thou art of purer eyes than to behold evil, and cannot look on iniquity" (Habakkuk 1:13).
 As God's power is the opposite of the native weakness of the creature, as His wisdom is in complete contrast from the least defect of understanding or folly, so His holiness is the very antithesis of all moral blemish and defilement.

 If we were to list the attributes of God, holiness would come first because in many ways it encompasses all the others.
 For instance, righteousness, justice, goodness, and truth are like different phases or aspects of the holiness of God.
 He is absolutely righteous, just, good and He is absolute truth.
 Even God's love expresses a deep and constant caring by a perfect, sinless Being for totally unworthy creatures.
 It is a love "set apart" like none other this world has ever known.